CNP-CIIMAR/FAALPred/utilities/README.md

   - Generates both comprehensive and filtered TSV output files containing enriched assembly data.
   - Provides summary statistics on the number of assemblies with specific metadata fields populated.

-# dependencies:
+# Dependencies:
   - Anaconda 3.x
   - Python 3.8 or higher
   - pandas
   - ete3
   - biopython

-# installation:
+# Installation:
-  prerequisites:
+  Prerequisites:
     - Download and install [Anaconda](https://www.anaconda.com/products/distribution) for your operating system.
     - Ensure you have access to the internet for downloading NCBI databases and fetching metadata.

-  steps:
+  Steps:
     - Clone the repository:
       ```bash
       git clone https://github.com/yourusername/yourrepository.git